-C++ is such a large language that it presents a long and tedious learning curve and may get in the way of learning fundamentals.
-It's a ten-year project and even experts are regularly confused by this.
+C++ is such an atrociously over-complicated language that its learning curve may get in the way of learning fundamentals.
+Learning C++ well is a ten-year project, and even experts are frequently surprised by the language.

 Con No two programmers can agree on which 10% subset of C++ to use